What Is Dignity?

 This is not a Western idea wearing universal clothing.
 This is the lesson humanity learned from its own worst moments — written in the ashes of Auschwitz, in the mass graves of Rwanda, in the slave ships crossing the Atlantic.
 The floor exists because we've seen what happens when it doesn't.

-The posts that follow will ask: do our systems — prisons, economies, borders, safety nets — actually protect that floor?
+What comes next tests that floor.
+First, the hardest question dignity faces: what happens when the floor protects the people who are breaking it?
+Then: do our systems — prisons, economies, borders, safety nets — actually protect that floor?
 Or do they quietly violate it while we pretend otherwise?